Stewart–Haas Racing: Car No. 4 history

-Harvick began the 2022 season with a 30th place finish at the 2022 Daytona 500.
+Harvick began the 2022 season with a 30th-place finish at the 2022 Daytona 500.
 Aside from four DNFs, he stayed consistent with his finishes until he won at Michigan, breaking a 65-race drought to become the 15th different winner in the season.
 Harvick then scored his 60th career victory at Richmond a week later.
 At the Southern 500, Harvick finished 33rd after his car caught fire.
 He was eliminated in the Round of 16 after finishing 10th at the Bristol night race.
 On October 5, Childers was suspended for four races and fined US$100,000 for an L2 Penalty during post-race inspection after the Talladega playoff race.
 The penalty came under Sections 14.1 (vehicle assembly) and 14.5 (body) in the NASCAR Rule Book, both of which pertain to the body and overall vehicle assembly rules surrounding modification of a single-source supplied part.
 In addition, the No. 4 team was docked 100 driver and owner points.

 On January 12, 2023, Harvick announced he will retire at the end of the 2023 season.
-He started the season with a 12th place finish at the 2023 Daytona 500.
+He started the season with a 12th-place finish at the 2023 Daytona 500.
 For his final appearance at the NASCAR All-Star Race, Harvick's car will use the No. 29 and a throwback paint scheme honoring his first career win at Atlanta in 2001.
+On July 11, Anheuser-Busch announced it signed a multi-year sponsorship deal with the Trackhouse Racing No. 1 of Ross Chastain starting in 2024, ending its nine-year partnership with the No. 4 at the end of the season.
+Despite not winning a race, Harvick stayed consistent enough to make the playoffs on his final season.
+He was eliminated at the conclusion of the Round of 16.
+At Talladega, Harvick finished second to Ryan Blaney, but was later disqualified after post-race inspection discovered a violation involving the car's windshield fasteners.
+Harvick finished his Cup Series career with a seventh-place finish at Phoenix and 13th in the points standings.